EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 All official course communication will be through Ed and email.
 BCourses and Gradescope are for resource storage and assignment submission.
 We will also maintain the course website for your convenience.

-To contact staff admin directly (Professor Dimakis and Chaoying), please send an email to [ee120-fa25-admin@lists.berkeley.edu](mailto:ee120-fa25-admin@lists.berkeley.edu).
+To contact professors and head TAs directly, please send an email to [ee120-staff@berkeley.edu](mailto:ee120-staff@berkeley.edu).

 ## Lecture